 The 2001 Option Plan provides that we may grant options for not more than the stated number of shares of common stock, subject to increase or decrease in the event of subsequent stock splits or other capital changes.
 In the event that any option expires or terminates for any reason without being exercised in full, the unpurchased shares covered thereby will be available for subsequent grants under the 2001 Option Plan.
-Options under the 2001 Option Plan may be granted after June 30, 2001, but not later than June 30, 2010.
+We do not intend to begin issuing options under the 2001 Option Plan until all of the shares available for grant under the 1995 Option Plan have been granted.
+Options under the 2001 Option Plan may not be granted after June 30, 2010.